Recommendations during a heat wave

 - Keep up to date with the latest weather reports via the media.

-- Heed the push notifications from the MeteoSwiss App.
+- Pay attention to the push notifications from the MeteoSchweiz app.

 - Always follow official recommendations.

 A heatwave can leave damage in its wake and has a visible detrimental effect on the landscape (dried-up ground, cracks in the earth, damage to crops etc.).
-Moreover, severe heatwaves can also cause fatalities, as was the case in 2003.
+Severe heatwaves can also cause fatalities, as was the case in 2003.

-After a heatwave, you should take extra care of yourself and not try to undertake vigorous sporting activities.
-The body needs a period of time to readjust.
+After a heatwave, you should take extra care of yourself and not try to do any vigorous sporting activities.
+The body needs time to readjust.

-Find out from your local pharmacist or doctor what precautionary measures can be taken to be well prepared in the event of a future heatwave.
+Find out from your local pharmacist or doctor what precautionary measures can be taken to be well prepared for the next heatwave.

 After a heatwave, the potential for forest fires still exists.